shantanushinde99/AI-Powered-Stock-Analysis-V2/README.md

-# 📊 AI Investment Dashboard - Project Walkthrough
+# 📊 TradeGuide AI - Intelligent Trading Platform

 This document provides a comprehensive overview of the AI-Powered Stock Analysis and CandleStick Chart project.